-You need to learn how to write posts that deserve to rank highly on Google, build relationships with other companies, and learn copywriting to sell readers products.
+You need to learn how to write posts that deserve to rank high on Google, build relationships with other companies, and learn to Copywrite to sell readers’ products.

 These skills will all come in time.
 The more you write, optimize, and look at the data, the better you understand your audience and are able to recommend solutions that really solve their problem (and send you a bit of money each time, too).

 Establishing a blog is one step on the road to becoming an authority.